 Tip: Most index performance statistics that detail long-term growth in stock market values assume that compounding applies to reinvested dividends.

 To make the most of compounding, it is essential to take a long-term view.
 This approach requires patience, especially once your capital is fully invested.
-Staggering your initial investments can be beneficial, aligning your average entry price with long-term market values, rather than buying at the peak of a short-lived bubble.
+Spreading out your initial investments over time can help determine your average purchase price.
+This way, you’re more likely to align with long-term market trends rather than risking a large investment at the top of a short-term bubble.

-Maintaining stability and consistency is key to compound investing.
-Keeping a cash buffer allows you to handle unexpected short-term demands on cash flow, without having to liquidate any investment positions.
+Also, maintaining stability and consistency is key to compound investing.
+By keeping a cash buffer, you can cover unexpected short-term expenses without being forced to sell your investments prematurely.

 Tip: Regular depositing into an investment account can help track a long-term market rise and mitigate against short-term price volatility.